Kortemme-Lab/loop_modeling/hpc/ucsf/rosetta/README.rst

   The first time you run this script, you will be prompted for a number of settings required by the benchmark.
-These include the path to rosetta, the URL to the database used for IO (see next paragraph), and other miscellaneous things.
+These include the path to rosetta, the URL to the database used for IO (just use the default setting if you want to benchmark without a MySQL database), and other miscellaneous things.
 These settings are then saved in a file called ``settings.conf`` in the root directory of the repository.
 This is a regular text file and can be edited by hand if you ever need to change any of your settings.
 These is